zhonghan721/tp/docs/DeveloperGuide.md

       Expected: The details of the Customer with an ID of 1 is shown in the result message.

    3. Test Case: `customer view 0`{.swift}.</br>
-      Expected: No new Customer details are shown, Error indicating customer ID constraints is shown in the feedback message.
+      Expected: No new Customer details are shown.
+Error indicating customer ID constraints is shown in the feedback message.

    4. Test Case: `customer view -1`{.swift}.</br>
-      Expected: No new Customer details are shown, Error indicating invalid command format is shown in the feedback message.
+      Expected: No new Customer details are shown.
+Error indicating invalid command format is shown in the feedback message.

    5. Test Case: `customer view a`{.swift}.</br>
       Expected: Similar to previous.

    6. Test Case: `customer view 2`{.swift}.</br>
-      Expected: No new Customer details are shown, Error indicating invalid customer ID is shown in the feedback message.
+      Expected: No new Customer details are shown.
+Error indicating invalid customer ID is shown in the feedback message.

 ### List Customers